Job Search Process

 Create a "To Do" list and check your progress at the end of each day.

-Keep accurate records of your employer contact information, method of contact, and follow-up activities - utilize Career Services' Job Search Contacts & Follow Up Record (link this) to assist you with organizing this info.
+Keep accurate records of your employer contact information, method of contact, and follow-up activities - utilize Career Services' Job Search Contacts & Follow Up Record to assist you with organizing this info.

 Make copies of all correspondence sent to employers and maintain a file for each employer to organize your search.
 Include in this file: